 23andMe researchers and our collaborators make meaningful discoveries using genetic data and survey information.

 23andMe Therapeutics strives to use human genetic data to accelerate the discovery of novel treatments.

 What causes consumers to pursue DTC genetic testing?
-Motivations include obtaining health-related information, learning about genetic risk factors, being on the vanguard of a new technology, curiosity in genetics, contributing to research and investigating self-identity.4
+Motivations include obtaining health-related information, learning about genetic risk factors, curiosity in genetics, contributing to research and investigating self-identity.4

 For individuals interested in genetic health information, it’s important to note that the 23andMe experience is not intended to be a diagnostic tool.
 Our objective is not to detect disease, but to deliver genetic information in the most engaging and responsible way.
-Our Genetic Health Risk and Carrier Status reports may, in certain cases, provide valuable information for clinical management.
+Our Health Predisposition (including Genetic Health Risk), Pharmacogenetics, and Carrier Status reports* may, in certain cases, provide valuable information for clinical management.

 Explore our reports to better understand the types of information your patients receive and may share with you.